andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-07-29-nikon-wrong-timestamp.md

 # Outputs 'CEST +0200' on my system
 ```

-# The other way round
+# The other way round: Set exif timestamp to mtime

 If you want to set the DateTimeOriginal exif field on a file without exif data,
 and you want to use the mtime as source, you can run this: